RachanaSonu/Simple-Projects/README.md

 # Projects
-Using HTML,CSS and JavaScript creating simple projects.
+Using HTML and CSS creating simple projects.

 # Media-Icons
 Social Media Icons using Pure HTML and CSS.